zanders3/villagers/Villagers.md

 # Villagers

-Defend the Villagers from an enslaught of evil!
+Defend the Villagers from an enslaught of evil.

-A tower defence game with a town economy producing those towers/units
+A tower defence game with a town economy producing those defensive buildings/towers.

 Environment is a 2D, Flat Grid.